humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 **PRE RELEASE** - if you're reading this, this post has not been published fully yet - feedback welcome but please don't pass this around just yet!

-# Advanced Context Engineering for Coding Agents: Lessons Learned trying to get AI to solve complex problems in brownfield codebases
+# Advanced Context Engineering for Coding Agents

+*Lessons Learned trying to get AI to solve complex problems in brownfield codebases*

 Hey folks, dex here.